tim-janik/beast/README.md

 # DISCONTINUED

-Further Beast development has been halted, our development efforts now concentrate on [Anklang](github.com/tim-janik/anklang/) which is in many way a modern and better reimplementation of the Beast feature set.
+Further Beast development has been halted, our development efforts now concentrate on [Anklang](github.com/tim-janik/anklang/) which is in many ways a modern and better reimplementation of the Beast feature set.
 Modules and functionality of Beast are incrementally integrated into Anklang.

 # DESCRIPTION